kjolley/BIGSdb_documentation/curate_submissions.rst

 Batch allele curation
 =====================
 Often, you will want to batch upload submitted sequences.
+First you may want to check that these properly align with other alleles of this locus using the 'Batch Query' button that will take you to the :ref:`batch sequence check<batch_sequence_query>` page.
+You can also check individual sequences using the 'Query' link on each row.

-This can be done by clicking the 'Batch curate' button.
+Once you are satisfied that the sequences should be assigned, click the 'Batch curate' button.

 .. note::